 - The condition of the planks (not the best I’ve ever seen)

 - The size of the planks (12-ish feet wide)

 - The sounds (it creaks… it freaking creaks when you cross it and you’re between its pylons… cable bridges tend to do that as the cables are designed to shift to accommodate the weight…)

 Okay, I could have just given you this link: http://bridgehunter.com/ky/warren/114C00011N/

-I imagine that as I crossed this bridge, Peter the water-walking Biblical apostle would look over at Jesus and be all like, “This guy knows the struggle.”
+I imagine that as I crossed this bridge, Peter the water-walking biblical apostle would look over at Jesus and be like, “This guy knows the struggle.”
 I already knew that the bridge would probably hold me up given the amount of traffic it sees.
 I wish it would be removed.
 It’s terrible, and the street it belongs to is a loop, so it wouldn’t be missed.
 But alas! it’s “historic.”
 Forget history!
 I want a safe bridge!

 All joking aside, The bridge is beautiful.
 The view, the construction–everything but the horrendous creaking.
 That’s kind of what I want you to hear.
 The idea that the ground beneath your

 feet tires might not be sure is unsettling.
 But what if that were the only way to cross?
 What if the street dead-ended after the river?
 What if the current was too strong to swim against it if the bridge gave way?
 What if the only way out was through everything you feared most?
 (And yes, I’m referencing a Superchick song.)